Go Back

 2 ¼ cups all-purpose flour, ¾ tsp baking soda, 1 tsp salt

-• Add the brown butter to a large bowl with the sugars and mix together with a whisk, spoon, or electric beater.
+• Mix the wet ingredients together.
+In a separate large mixing bowl, add the brown butter and both sugars and mix together with a whisk, spoon, or electric beater.
+Mix in the eggs and the vanilla.

-16 tbsp unsalted butter, ¾ cup granulated sugar, ¾ cup brown sugar
+16 tbsp unsalted butter, ¾ cup granulated sugar, ¾ cup brown sugar, 2 eggs, 2 tsp vanilla

 ½ cup toffee bits, 1 cup milk chocolate chips, 1 cup broken potato chips

-• Bake for about 10 minutes or until the edges look golden brown and cookies look slightly less done in the middle.
-They will continue to cook a little after you remove them from the oven.
+• Bake the cookies.
+Bake for about 10 minutes or until the edges look golden brown and cookies look slightly less done in the middle.
+They’ll continue to cook for a few minutes after they come out of the oven, and cooking them a little less keeps them fudgy later.
+Lightly sprinkle a little flaky sea salt on top of the baked cookies.
+[You can skip this if you are watching your salt intake.]

 Flaky sea salt